Planning Early for Thanksgiving

 Consider these tips for early Thanksgiving preparation as you begin your planning this year:

 - Guest list: Make sure to sort out your guest list way ahead of time.
 This will start a chain of reactions that will help you out throughout your Thanksgiving planning.
 Doing this first will allow you to send invitations out early, which will allow you to know in advance how many people to expect, and consequently get started with your Thanksgiving menu planning.

-- Invitations: Send your invitations out early.
+- Invitations: Email or text online Thanksgiving invitations out early.
 Many people will receive multiple Thanksgiving dinner invitations and sending your invites first ensures that most or all of your guests will be able to attend.
-Additionally, if you have family travelling long distances, they’ll need to book flights and accomodation far in advance before reservations run out.
+Additionally, if you have family travelling long distances, they’ll need to book flights and accommodation far in advance before reservations run out.

 - Menu: The best thing to do for Thanksgiving menu planning is to buy and order everything ahead of time.
 Although one-stop shopping is convenient, you’ll get better results if you choose to order your food from shops that specialize in the different ingredients and courses.
 This is hard to do last-minute, so give yourself the luxury of spending some time choosing the different shops that you’ll order from.
 Find local vendors on Punchbowl to determine where you’ll get each part of the meal.

 Use this Thanksgiving planner as a way to get a head start on your Thanksgiving menu this year.
 Enjoy these tips for early Thanksgiving preparation!

 Sign up and we'll send more inspiration straight to you.Sign up now